God Called Us into Life and Hope

 5. The call of God is an irrevocable foundation for full assurance.

 Romans 11:29 says, “The gifts and call of God are irrevocable.”
 God does not reverse, or repeal, or cancel his call.
 The whole point of an omnipotent call that creates what it commands is to guarantee God’s invincible purpose in the lives of his people.
 If God has called you, you are justified, and if you are justified, you will be glorified.

 Jesus put it like this in John 10:27–29: “My sheep hear my voice and I know them and they follow me; and I give them eternal life, and they shall never perish and no one shall snatch them out of my hand.
 My Father who has given them to me is greater than all and no one is able to snatch them out of my Father’s hand.”
 Those whom God calls God keeps (Jude 1).

 If you are outside this experience today, realize how utterly dependent you are on the call of God in your life.
 Humble yourself before him, wake up from the dead, hear the gospel call: believe on the Lord Jesus Christ and you will be saved (Acts 16:32; Romans 10:13).

-Note: In John 10:3–5, 16, 27, Jesus is the one who calls.
-But this is not a contradiction of 1 Corinthians 1:9 or Galatians 1:6, 15, etc., because 1) the call of Jesus is the call of God.
-"The word which you hear is not mine but the Father's who sent me" (John 14:24).
-2) No one responds to Jesus' call without the inner drawing of the Father (John 6:44, 65) which is the irresistible call of God the Father within the call of Jesus.
+Note: in John 10:3–5, 16, 27, Jesus is the one who calls.
+But this is not a contradiction of 1 Corinthians 1:9 or Galatians 1:6, 15, etc., because (1) the call of Jesus is the call of God: “The word which you hear is not mine but the Father’s who sent me” (John 14:24).
+(2) No one responds to Jesus’s call without the inner drawing of the Father (John 6:44, 65) which is the irresistible call of God the Father within the call of Jesus.